LinShien/Dockerized-Spark-Cluster/README.md

 ```
 <img src="https://github.com/LinShien/Dockerized-Spark-Cluster/blob/master/images/docker_ps.png">

-##### To check your cluster alive or not, to open the spark cluster web UI, type the following in your browser
+##### To check your cluster is alive or not, to open the spark cluster web UI, type the following in your browser
 [localhost:9090](https:localhost:9090)

 <img src="https://github.com/LinShien/Dockerized-Spark-Cluster/blob/master/images/webUI.png">